jotpowers/College-Grads/speculation.md

 ### Older me

 However, Rally expanded into other memorabilia, so I will buy a single share of things that I have an emotional attachment to, or I think might make neat gifts for people.
+The shoes up top are an example.
+Through some sort of failing as a parent I have a son who is a bit of a sneakerhead, so I thought those would be neat for him.

 As a result, I bought 3 shares of a complete 1st Edition Pokémon Card set.
 One share for each of my children for $25 each.
 I thought it would make fun certificates as birthday/Christmas presents.